Learn Python with Talk Python's 270 hours of courses

 03:03 I am too.

-03:04 but it's something I really, really care a lot about.
+03:04 It's something I really, really care a lot about.

-03:13 It's not the latest JavaScript framework or something that's gonna last for a year or two.
+03:12 It's not the latest JavaScript framework or something that's going to last for a year or two.

 03:18 These ideas are the kind of ideas that just no matter what you're doing, even if you don't do Python, if you do something else, it's very likely that these are solid foundations.